News & Trending Money News

 It can be surprisingly difficult to determine if artwork was handmade or mass-produced.
 Shopping and consuming art frequently will help you to determine if the piece of art you are considering is a painting or a print.

-You can also touch the canvas or paper with clean hands to determine if there is layered, textured paint or not.
+You can also touch the canvas or paper with clean hands to determine if the art is layered or has textured paint.
 When you regularly get your eyes on a lot of original art and reproduced work, it becomes second nature to tell the difference.

 Paintings are often worth more when verified as original art.
 However, many artists create prints of their favorite art and sell a limited number of copies.
 These are also worth quite a bit of money if you can verify they came from the artist.